stefrush/enterthematrix/README.md

                         set the amount of time in seconds between animation frames; default: 0.042; range: (0, inf) -l FLOAT, --limiter FLOAT
-                        limit the maximum number of streams by a factor of the limiter value; default: 0; range: (0, 1) -C INT, --max-cols INT
+                        limit the maximum number of streams by a factor of the limiter value; default: 0; range: (0, 1) -m FLOAT, --stream-size-mult FLOAT
+                        set the average stream size to the number of rows times the multiplier value; default: 0.8; range: (0, inf)
+  -C INT, --max-cols INT
                         set the maximum number of text columns to animate; default: 1280; range: (1, inf) -R INT, --max-rows INT